Spotters guide to butterflies

 One of the UK’s more common butterflies you might even spot one in the winter if it’s mild.
 Predominantly black with a bright orange stripe across the bottom of its rear wings, which is also covered in small black dots.
 It has a bright orange stripe diagonally across its forewings as well as splashes of white.

 Predominantly seen in spring, summer and early autumn, the underside of the Peacock’s wings is mainly black but when they open they reveal really vibrant colours.
-With the majority of the wings being bright orange edged in fawn, they also have circles or eye spots of beautiful colours including blue, yellows, reds and blacks.
+With the majority of the wings being bright orange edged in fawn, they also have circles or eyespots of beautiful colours including blues, yellows, reds and blacks.